rescript-association/reanalyze/README.md

 - A record label `x` in `type r = {x:int, y:int}` is dead if it is never read (by direct access `r.x` or pattern matching `| {x:n, y:m} => ...`).
 However, creating a value `let r = {x:3, y:4}` does not make `x` and `y` live.
 Note that reading a value `r` does not make `r.x` or `r.y` live.

+While dead values can be removed automatically (see below), dead types require a bit more work.
+A dead variant case requires changing the type definition, and the various accesses to it.
+A dead record label requires changing the type definition, and removing the label from any expressions that create a value of that type.

 ### DCE: controlling reports with Annotations

 The dead code analysis supports 2 annotations: